hwayne/learntla/content/concurrency/labels.md

 Foo: \* Necessary because of the A label
 ```

-- You can not put labels in a `with` statement.
+- You cannot put labels in a `with` statement.

 ```
 with x \in {1, 2} do